MLerik/Deep-Reinforcement-Learning/Navigation/report.md

 To receive Q-Value estimations for a given state, a forward pass through the network is perfomed.
 In order to chose an action from these Q-Values we need a policy which the agent follows.

 #### Epsilon-greedy policy
 The so called epsilon-greedy policy is used to chose an action from the given Q-Value approximations.
-In this policy the agent will choose the action with the highest Q-Value with a probability of 1-epsilon and a random action with the probability of epsilon.
+In this policy the agent will choose the action with the highest Q-Value with a probability of P(a(maxQ) = 1-epsilon and a random action with the probability of epsilon.
 This policy is good for training as it can be shown that it will converge to the optimal policy.

 #### Enhancements to basic DQN Network: Dueling DQN
 [image2]:https://github.com/androiddeverik/Deep-Reinforcement-Learning/blob/master/Navigation/dueling.png